Physics Pathways

 Pathways

-It is recommended that both Units 1 &/or 2 be taken as preparation for Units 3 & 4.
-Note that Unit 1 may be done in Year 10, followed by Unit 2 in Year 11 before undertaking Units 3 & 4 in Year 12.
+It is recommended that both Units 1 &/or 2 be taken as preparation for Units 3 & 4, but Unit 1 is preferred if both cannot be completed.
+Note that Unit 1 and/or 2 may be completed in Year 10, followed by Unit 3/4 in Year 11.
 Students undertaking Physics would be expected to be competent in Mathematics as well as in the Physics components of a Science course.

 Physics Unit 3